 6. Supta Padangusthasana

-Due to knee pain, you feel tiredness in legs all the time, this asanas for knee pain removes the tiredness in legs and knee to make the knees pain free.
+Due to knee pain, you feel tiredness in your legs all the time, these asanas for knee pain remove the tiredness in the legs and knee to make the knees pain-free.

 8. Knee Traction